orchaiTea/not-fancy-e-comm/README.md

-# ShopShpere - An E-Commerce Project
+# ShopSphere - An E-Commerce Project

 ## Description:

-ShopShere is an e-commerce website that brings you a curated collection of products from various categories.
+ShopSphere is an e-commerce website that brings you a curated collection of products from various categories.
 This project uses the Fakestore API.

 ### Table Of Content